 The people of Iraq celebrate their Independence Day on 3rd October, commemorating the important day in 1932 when Britain ended its mandate over the country.
-October 3, is called the National Iraqi Day and Iraqis celebrate it with utmost enthusiasm, honoring the date that Iraq joined the League of Nations.
+Also called the National Iraqi Day – Iraqis celebrate it with utmost enthusiasm, honoring the date that Iraq joined the League of Nations.

-Iraq National Day (also referred to as, Iraq Independence Day) is joyously celebrated with national zeal and fervor.
+Iraq National Day (Iraq Independence Day) is joyously celebrated with national zeal and fervor.
 The Iraqi flag is prominently displayed throughout the country, followed by military and civilian parades as well as Independence ceremonies with speeches from governmental leaders.
 All offices, banks, businesses, and schools are closed so that citizens can celebrate their beloved country’s freedom from Great Britain.

 Although Iraq, then known as Mesopotamia, was physically close to the center of the Ottoman empire poor communication and infrastructure meant that at other times its policies could be quite remote and hidden from that of its overlords.